How to use the Water Calculatorby Simone Forgia

 - Buffer solution: dissolve 1.68g of sodium bicarbonate in 1L of distilled water.

-For good accuracy you would need a balance that weighs to the hundredth of a gram, alternatively you could use a balance that weighs to the tenth of a gram and double the quantities.
+For good accuracy you would need a scale that weighs to the hundredth of a gram, alternatively you could use a scale that weighs to the tenth of a gram and double the quantities.

 Finding the right parameters